-Once you make this Homemade Onion Gravy with Red Wine, it will soon become your magic gravy!
+Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 Hubby wanted steak for dinner.
 Let me rephrase that, hubby wanted barbecued steak for dinner.
 Pepper steak is his FAVOURITE.
 He also loves using a great meat marinade too.